 The FLSA does not require an employer to provide rest breaks or meal breaks to employees.
 If a rest break is 20 minutes or longer and the employee is completely relieved of duties, it is not counted as time worked even if the employee is required to remain on school premises.
 The employee must then make up the time during that week in order to work a full 40 hours.

 The only time meal periods do not count as hours worked is if they are at least 30 minutes long, the employee is completely relieved of all duties, and the employee is not required to remain at the duty post.

 The FLSA requires all employers subject to the FLSA to provide reasonable break times to mothers who wish to express breast milk for one year after a child’s birth.
 Employers must provide a location other than a multiple-user bathroom for the mothers to express milk.
 This location must be free from intrusion from co-workers and the public.
 An employee does not have to be paid for this time.

 This requirement does not apply to an employer with fewer than 50 employees if the employer would experience “undue hardship” as a result of providing such breaks.
 This provision applies only to employees covered by overtime and minimum wage requirements.
 It does not apply to exempt employees, including teachers.
-However, as a result of legislation passed in 2015, all Texas public employees (including teachers) now must be provided reasonable break time and a space other than a multiple-user bathroom to express breast milk.
+However, under a state law passed in 2015, all Texas public employees (including teachers) now must be provided reasonable break time and a space other than a multiple-user bathroom to express breast milk.

 TCTA members with questions about the Fair Labor Standards Act may call TCTA staff attorneys at 888-879-8282.